jejacobs23/osteo/README.md

 gatk --java-options "-Xmx4g" BaseRecalibrator -R $REF -I $INPUT_FILE --known-sites $KNOWN_SITES -O $OUTPUT_DIR/recal_data.table
 ```
 **Step 14) Apply Base Quality Score Recalibration:** The GATK tool, ApplyBQSR, is used to recalibrate the base qualities of the input reads based on the recalibration table produced by the "BaseRecalibrator" tool, and outputs a recalibrated .bam file.
 This is part of the first step in the BQSR process.
 If the before and after tables from the "AnalyzeCovariates" step look good, the .bam file produced from this first pass will then be used in the downstream analysis.
 This represents a change from the workflow in GATK3.
+Separate ApplyBQSR steps were carried out for the tumor and matched normal samples.
 ```
 ALIGNMENT_RUN=<Sample ID>